MANDARIN CHINESE TUTORING

 We’re especially proud of the fact that other educators (teachers and professors) and high profile members of the Princeton University Administration trust us with their children’s academic success and recommend our services to others.

-Our stellar Mandarin Chinese tutors have helped many students improve in class and grow comfortable with the language.
-They have played leading roles in school Mandarin clubs and won academic awards for their Chinese.
-Some of our tutors have studied in China, come from Chinese-speaking backgrounds, or have taught at the college level.
+Our private 1-on-1 Mandarin Chinese tutors are fluent in Chinese and have won academic awards for their language proficiency.
+They have studied in China, come from Chinese-speaking backgrounds, and have taught at the college level.

 # of unsolicited testimonials we’ve receivedWORK WITH A MANDARIN CHINESE EXPERT

 What parents say about our Mandarin Chinese tutors